Posted by Drew Estelle on Jun 27, 2018 3:08:44 PM

 Android App Icon Standards

 All Android icons follow the same scaling rules.
-When creating your icon files, you must make 5 versions.
+When creating your icon files, you must make five versions.

 Standard Android App Icon Sizes